vedph/cadmus_tool/Readme.md

 ./cadmus-tool graph-add c:/users/dfusi/desktop/nodes.json cadmus-pura ./plugins/Cadmus.Cli.Plugin.Pura/seed-profile.json cli-repository-provider.pura
 ```

 All data files are JSON documents, having their root element as an objects array.
-Samples for each type follow.

-**Nodes** (omit all the properties you don't need):
+For instance, this is a node (omit all the properties you don't need):

 ```json
 [